Multiple Myeloma

 Some of the most common signs and symptoms are:

-• Bone pain (pain in ribs, pelvis, hips or other areas)
+- Bone pain or fracture (spine, chest, hips, pelvis, or other areas)

-These signs and symptoms are often mistaken for other health problems or thought to be just part of getting older.
+**These symptoms are often mistaken for other health problems or thought to just be a part of getting older.

 How is Your Diagnosis Confirmed?